This document only applies to the following products:

 If you see the icon in the screenshot above, your Gateway is connected and your task is complete.
 If your Gateway is still "Disconnected", you will see the RED icon in the screenshot below instead:

-If after a few minutes the Gateway still displays a Disconnected status, telnet to the Gateway again, then continue on with the Troubleshooting guidance found here:
+If after a few minutes the Gateway still displays a Disconnected status, telnet to the Gateway again and proceed to the instructions within the following article:

 HOW TO: Troubleshoot Device Cloud Connectivity Issues Using the Command Line Interface